Cuauhtlatoatzin/indigenous-peoples-history/README.md

 There was a rock ring discovered beneath a 100000 year old soil profile -- but there is controversy over potential contamination.
 There are potentially some tools from then, too.
 However, most of the tools discovered here come from later times 30 KA BP and 14.4 KA BP.

-This coincides with a glacial maximum, the first in the late pleistoncene, according to Miller et al. (2011, Miller et al. (2005), and Kominz (2001).
+This coincides with a glacial maximum, the first in the late pleistocene, according to Miller et al. (2011, Miller et al. (2005), and Kominz (2001).
+As we can see, in modern day Italy, there were ~400000 year old tools discovered.
+It seems there are plenty of examples in the "old world" of items that date to the pleistocene, so why is it so unbelievable that hominids could have already been present in the "Americas"?

 * [Calico Early Man Site](https://en.wikipedia.org/wiki/Calico_Early_Man_Site)
 * [Lake Manix](https://en.wikipedia.org/wiki/Lake_Manix)